Shock video comes back to haunt Donald Trump as he insists he's not racist

 The comments, targeting Alexandria Ocasio-Cortez of New York, Ayanna Pressley of Massachusetts, Rashida Tlaib of Michigan and Ilhan Omar of Minnesota, have been roundly condemned.

-Ms Ocasio-Cortez, Ms Pressley and Ms Tlaib were each born in the United States, while Ms Omar is an American citizen who arrived in the country as a Somali refugee when she was a child.
+Ocasio-Cortez, Pressley and Tlaib were each born in the United States, while Omar is an American citizen who arrived in the country as a Somali refugee when she was a child.

 The three twitter posts read: "So interesting to see 'Progressive' Democrat Congresswomen, who originally came from countries whose governments are a complete and total catastrophe, the worst, most corrupt and inept anywhere in the world (if they even have a functioning government at all), now loudly and viciously telling the people of the United States, the greatest and most powerful Nation on earth, how our government is to be run.